The Wild and Bizarre Boxing Utopia Called Kazakhstan

 Kazakhstan is the wild west in a way.
 There I was, riding in a Hummer down a dirt road chauffeured by the undefeated champion Kanat Islam’s brother with a heavyset man named Zhumabek riding shotgun.
 Islam’s brother, Erzat, didn’t speak any English.
 Zhumabek, speaking broken English at best, informs me that we were driving into the hills of Almaty looking for lunch.
 We end up inside a yurt and feast on lamb and horse milk.
 “Don’t drink too much milk”, Zhumabek warns.
 He hints consuming too much will make you drunk.

 It’s a national holiday celebrating the all powerful leader Nursultan Nazerbayev’s birthday in Kazakhstan.
 The night before, I was watching the World Cup at my hotel.
 At halftime there’s a surreal three minute propaganda reel celebrating the life and achievements of “Leader of the Nation” for his people.
-It must have felt this way to travel to Saddam Hussein’s Baghdad I think to myself.
+This is what Saddam Hussein’s Baghdad must have felt like, I think to myself.

 “Kazakhstan is an interesting place”, my friend tells me a month before I go.
 We are dining on the rooftop of the Waldorf in Beverly Hills, where he tells me of his untamed business dealings in Central Asia.
 “In Kazakhstan, the people are very friendly.
 They will show you the entire world, but at the end of the day, it’s just a big tease”, he says.
 “A massive waste of time!”, he exclaims.